mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 <img src="docs/user-story-testing/user-story-test-5-9-14.gif">
 </details><br>

-6. As a player, while setting up the game board, I want the ability to place and rotate my game pieces vertically or horizontally within the limits of the game board
+6. As a player, while setting up the gameboard, I want the ability to place and rotate my game pieces vertically or horizontally within the limits of the gameboard grid

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|